What is work study?

-- When the Award Letter is available check to see if Work Study is one of the awards.
+- When the Award Notification is available in E-Services check to see if Work Study is one of the awards.
 This award is an estimate and it is not a guarantee you will find a job or be able to earn the whole amount.

 - The Work Study positions list (below) for fall semester is usually available online approximately two weeks prior to the start of the academic year, but check it regularly for updates and additions.

 - Review the job list and contact the supervisor listed for the job you are interested in.